andressanchezr4/MultiSmina3/README.md

 Other smina flags may also be included.

 ### Disclaimer
-If after running multismina the output is an empty file, make sure the sdf file (that should contain all the ligands to be docked) is properly built.
+If after running multismina the output is an empty file, make sure the --ligand sdf file (that should contain all the ligands to be docked) is properly built.